 What happens if I don’t create a durable power of attorney and become incapacitated?

-If you do not create a durable power of attorney with the help of a Chandler, AZ power of attorney lawyer, then your loved ones will need to petition a judge to act on your behalf.
+If you do not create a durable power of attorney, then your loved ones will need to petition a judge to act on your behalf.
 In this context, the person named to manage your affairs may be referred to as the guardian of your estate, conservator, curator, or committee.

 If your family must petition the Court to appoint a guardian on your behalf, that legal proceeding will become a matter of public record.
 The nature of your condition will also be made public as a result.
 Depending on the jurisdiction in which this occurs, it may even be a legal requirement that a notice about the proceeding must be printed in the local newspaper.
 In addition, disagreements within your family may arise when it comes to them trying to decide who should be your guardian.
-All of this can be avoided should you create a durable power of attorney with the help of a Chandler, AZ power of attorney lawyer.
+All of this can be avoided should you create a durable power of attorney with help from our team.

 What if I have a living trust?